 Housing and Residence Life offers a variety of opportunities for students to develop their leadership skills, gain valuable work experience, and become role models for other students.
-All application are posted on eRezLife.
+All applications are posted on eRezLife.

 Resident Advisors are live-in student staff members who serve as role models and facilitate activities and programs in the residence halls.
 RAs are vital to building a strong residence hall community, upholding Community Living Standards, holding residents accountable, and managing student concerns and crises.